 Another oft-used technique is Activator Method ™ which involves using a spring-loaded instrument to deliver a very gentle but also specific force on a joint.

 - There is no joint popping or manual twisting involved with this technique, which is one of the reasons why some patients prefer it.

 - Activator technique is also great for any kind of extremity adjustments, most commonly used at our office on the shoulder, wrist, hand, knee, hip, ankle, foot but also for the jaw and pelvis.

-- Dr. Long is Advanced Certified, while Dr. Yeager and Dr. Ploy are Basic Proficiency Certified with Activator Methods
+- Dr. Long is Advanced Certified, while Dr. Ploy is Basic Proficiency Certified with Activator Methods

 When you look at a human skull, you will notice that there are always suture lines.
 In long bones such as in the arm and leg, these growth lines fuse when one reaches skeletal maturity, but they never do in the skull.
 Those who practice Cranial Techniques believe there is always some residual movement at these junctures.

 - If pressure builds up under these cranial bones, it can result in headaches, difficulties concentrating, chronic ear aches, and sinus problems.

 - Adjustments along these cranial bones can help with these conditions and many others.

 - We often employ this technique for children who present with torticollis and plagiocephaly too.